 Free Pregnancy Labor Ready ClassThis educational class teaches you about your pelvic floor, anatomy, function and its role during childbirth.
 We cover important topics including a functional pelvic floor and what that means, breathing and pelvic floor relaxation, pelvic floor opening, inner core (trunk and pelvic stabilization), pain prevention: back safety, posture & body mechanics, common conditions during pregnancy and how physical therapy can help.
 We leave time for question and answer…nothing is taboo!
 Understanding how to connect with your pelvic floor and release tension is so important for an easier labor and delivery!
 We look forward to seeing you at our group educational class!

-Bodywork Manual Therapy45-60 minute sessions of hands on bodywork including myofascial release, deep tissue massage, trigger point release, soft tissue mobilization and other manual therapy techniques.
+Manual Physical Therapy45-60 minute sessions of hands on physical therapy including myofascial release, deep tissue massage, trigger point release, soft tissue mobilization and other manual therapy techniques based on your evaluation.
 Balancing and aligning the pelvis and posture will help with your pelvic floor program and progressive stabilization exercises.

 Return to Prior FitnessWe offer specifically designed exercise programs to help get your body back after pregnancy.
 Dysfunction, injury and C-Section surgery can cause alterations to core stabilization and your muscles ability to contract properly.
 This can be seen as a belly pooch below the belly button.
 We provide you with individualized retraining exercises to improve your core strength, prevent dysfunction and avoid injury.
 Proper body mechanics and body positioning with baby is a part of all our programs which can also help to prevent dysfunction and pain.